erikaac/Hangman/README.md

 # Hangman
-Erika Mariam- Hangman man gets hanged
+Erika Miriam - Hangman man gets hanged

 ### To do (Whose Doing What)
 - Hello World